Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Important differences between Grape and Chicken fingers
+Important differences between grapes and chicken fingers

-• Chicken fingers' daily need coverage for Vitamin B3 is 49% more.
+• Chicken fingers' daily need coverage for vitamin B3 is 49% more.

 The food varieties used in the comparison are Grapes, american type (slip skin), raw and Fast foods, chicken tenders.